morrissey college of arts and sciences

 The Jewish Studies Program seeks to examine the multiple dimensions and complexities of Jewish civilization throughout its broad chronological and geographical range.
 In so doing, the program contributes to Boston College's efforts to internationalize and enrich its curriculum by creating a space for reflection on an ethnically and religiously diverse campus.
 Far from being a parochial field, Jewish Studies is a well-established academic discipline, drawing upon almost every area in the humanities and social sciences in order to understand the myriad expressions of Jewish civilization over the course of thousands of years and in every corner of the globe.

-For additional information or to sign up for the Minor in Jewish Studies, contact the program co-director, Professor John Michalczyk, Devlin Hall 420, 617-552-3895 or firstname.lastname@example.org, or contact the other program co-director, Professor Donald Fishman, Department of Communications, Maloney Hall 541.
-The Jewish Studies Program Office is located in Maloney Hall 541.
+For additional information or to sign up for the minor in Jewish Studies, contact the program co-director, Professor John Michalczyk, Devlin Hall 420, 617-552-3895 or email@example.com, or contact the other program co-director, Professor Donald Fishman, Department of Communications, St. Mary’s Hall 454.
+Professor Fishman’s e-mail is firstname.lastname@example.org.
+The Jewish Studies Program Office is located in St. Mary’s Hall 454.

 Latin American Studies